The Advertiser-Publisher Relationship

 Advertisers: Want successful ad campaigns targeted at highly engaged and valued audiences with measurable results.

-Publishers: Want high percentages of ad inventory sold at the best possible price with minimum overhead costs.
+Publishers: Want high percentages of ad inventory sold at the highest possible price with minimal overhead costs.

-In essence, this has always been the goal of advertising, but the popularization of the Internet and introduction of AdTech added a new medium and scale, among other things, to the entire process.
+In essence, this has always been the goal of advertising, but the popularization of the Internet and introduction of AdTech added new channels, mediums, and scale, among other things, to the entire process.

-For example, instead of a brand or ad agency in Chicago calling up the Chicago Tribune and placing an order for a full-page ad in the Sunday edition with the intent of reaching a mass number of mostly locals, the brand could now buy ad space on multiple publishers’ websites and only display ads to site visitors from the Chicago area that would potentially be interested in buying the advertiser’s product or service.
+For example, instead of a brand or ad agency in Chicago calling up the Chicago Tribune and placing an order for a full-page ad in the Sunday edition with the intention of reaching Chicagoans, the brand could now buy ad space on multiple publishers’ websites and only display ads to people from Chicago that would potentially be interested in buying the advertiser’s product or service.

 These visitors would match the advertiser’s ideal target-customer profile (aka target audience), made up of a range of criteria, such as demographics, interests, behaviors, recent purchases, and web history.